- Published

 Health insurers would see savings from use cases that improve claims management, like automating prior authorization, along with healthcare and provider relationship management, including preventing readmissions and provider directory management.

-Based on the AI-driven use cases, private payers could save roughly 7% to 9% of their total costs, amounting to 80billionto80 billion to 110 billion in annual savings within the next five years.
-Physician groups could save 3% to 8% of costs, amounting to between 20billionand20 billion and 60 billion in savings.
+Based on the AI-driven use cases, private payers could save roughly 7% to 9% of their total costs, amounting to 110 billion in annual savings within the next five years.
+Physician groups could save 3% to 8% of costs, amounting to between 60 billion in savings.

-Meanwhile, hospitals could see savings between 4% to 11%, or between 60billionand60 billion and 120 billion each year, the report estimates.
+Meanwhile, hospitals could see savings between 4% to 11%, or between 120 billion each year, the report estimates.

 Despite the potential benefits of AI in healthcare and rising funding in the space, the use of AI by doctors for clinical cases is still hit-or-miss.
 A recent study published in JAMA found a “paucity of robust evidence” to support claims that AI could enhance clinical outcomes.